davvidmh/System-Architecture-Roadmap/readme.md

-This repository documents my progression from fundamental computer science concepts to designing scalable, high-performance distributed systems.
+This repository documents my progression from fundamental computer science concepts to designing high-performance distributed systems.